tobice/tellypal/README.md

 ## To be implemented (some day...)

 * Automatic download of new released episodes
-* Batch downloads of complete seasons or even series
+* Batch downloads of complete seasons or even shows
-* Better library management (removing shows from library...)
+* Better library management (removing shows from the library...)
 * Integration with XBMC
 * Support for other torrent clients or torrent search engines